embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 ## Pull Request Process

-Do you have any labelling conventions?
+Do you have any labeling conventions?

 Add notes for pushing your branch: